-We at Get Claims Advice are mis-sold pension experts.
-We specialise in final salary claims, mis-sold SIPPs (self-invested personal pensions), annuities claims and more.
+We at Spencer Churchill Claims Advice have experience with mis-sold pensions.
+Specialising in final salary claims, mis-sold SIPPs (self-invested personal pensions), annuities claims and more.

 Our experienced case handlers are always on-hand to help.
 We’ll listen to your pension story, offer clear and transparent advice, and discover if we can move your claim forward.

 We can offer support and guidance for claims regarding Pacific IFA and mis-sold SIPPs too.
 Read on to find out more.Speak With A Claims Handler

 We’re here to help give advice and support to people who believe they have been a victim of financial mis-selling, which includes mis-sold SIPPs.

 Some of the common complaints we’ve received include: